jsolorzano734/jsolorzano734.github.io/_pages/SPORES.md

   <td style="border: none;font-size:16px;">
     <span style="font-weight:700;"> Dr. Javier F. Tabima R.</span>
     <br>
 Dr. Tabima is an Assistant Professor of Genomics at the Department of Biology of Clark University.
-My lab is interested in identifying the patterns of genomic evolution of fungal species and populations, specially focused on the evolution, systematics, and the genomics of secondary metabolism of the genus _Basidiobolus_.
+My lab is interested in identifying the patterns of genomic evolution of fungal species and populations, specially focused on the evolution, systematics, and the genomics of secondary metabolism of the genus Basidiobolus.
 I am also deeply active in recruitment and retention of underrepresented minorities in STEM, migrant inclusivity, social justice and racial equity.
   </td>
   <td style="width:30%;border:none;font-size:16px;">
     <img src= "{{ "assets/images/site_images/jv.jpeg" | relative_url }}"/>